The best cloud antivirus software makes it simple and easy to protect all your business computing assets using a single antivirus platform.

-This allows for enhanced protection against malware and ransomware, because it reduces the chances of malicious attacks getting into your business network in the first place.
+This allows for enhanced protection against malware (opens in new tab) and ransomware (opens in new tab), because it reduces the chances of malicious attacks getting into your business network in the first place.
 Additionally, because these are cloud-based solutions it means you can apply this protection to any device, whether desktop or mobile.

 On top of this, while the best best cloud antivirus software platforms used to work by matching records of known threats, now they work to advanced machine learning algorithms to detect unwanted software behaviors and isolate them so that they can't harm your business assets.